-The Employment Team at Rix & Kay have extensive experience in representing both businesses and individuals in the Employment Tribunal and have a strong and impressive track record of successfully bringing and defending claims for the clients they represent.
+Rix & Kay’s Employment Team has extensive experience in representing both businesses and individuals in the Employment Tribunal and have a strong and impressive track record of successfully bringing and defending claims for the clients they represent.

-By representing both Claimants and Defendants, the Team apply their detailed understanding of the issues often presented in a Tribunal from both sides.
-This allows the Team to deliver balanced advice to the parties they are representing.
+By representing both Claimants and Defendants, our employment solicitors apply detailed understanding of the issues often presented in a Tribunal from both sides.
+This allows the team to deliver balanced advice to the parties they are representing.

-The Team represent clients in a wide range of cases from single day unfair dismissal claims to multi party actions or hearings listed over several months in respect of business transfers (TUPE), constructive dismissal, breach of contract and discrimination cases, in the Employment Tribunals and up to the Supreme Court.
+The team represents clients in a wide range of cases from single day unfair dismissal claims to multi party actions or hearings listed over several months in respect of business transfers (TUPE), constructive dismissal, breach of contract and discrimination cases, in the Employment Tribunals and up to the Supreme Court.

-The Team have an outstanding working relationship with Counsel (barristers) who can, where appropriate, assist in the bringing of the case and who attend at the hearing to represent clients.
-It is often more cost effective for Counsel to be briefed and represent clients at a hearing.
-At the client’s request, Team Members can attend the hearing to accompany them and the barrister and to be on-hand if required.
+The team has an outstanding working relationship with Counsel (barristers) who can, where appropriate, assist in the bringing of the case and who attend at the hearing to represent clients.
+It is often more cost-effective for Counsel to be briefed and represent clients at a hearing.
+At the client’s request, we can attend the hearing to accompany them and the barrister and to be on-hand if required.

-Any potential Claimant is required to commence the ACAS Early Conciliation Process, which can also be commenced by a potential Defendant company if applicable, before they are permitted to issue a claim in the Employment Tribunal.
+Any potential Claimant is required to commence the Acas Early Conciliation Process.
+This can also be commenced by a potential Defendant if applicable, before they are permitted to issue a claim in the Employment Tribunal.

 Employment Tribunal costs

 Rix & Kay aim to provide a completely flexible approach to pricing.
 We want to agree what works best for you and ensure that our costs are transparent and easy to understand.